blocksds/sdk/docs/content/introduction/introduction.md

 - There is preliminary support for the DSP of the DSi (the toolchain is very buggy, so be very careful when using it, it's probably not ready to be used by most developers!).

-- Unfortunately, none of the DSi WiFi features (such as WPA support) are supported by DS WiFi yet.